-The Financial Statements for the year ended 31 March 2021 have been compiled in accordance with the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006(as amended) and Accounting and Reporting by Charities: Statement of Recommended Practice (SORP) applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) published on 16 July 2014.
-They are designed to give a true and fair view of the financial performance and position of the Common Good Funds and comparative figures for the previous financial year are provided.
+The Financial Statements for the year ended 31 March 2022 have been compiled in accordance with the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006 (as amended) and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) published on 16 July 2014.
+They are designed to give a true and fair view of the financial performance and position of the Common Good Funds, and comparative figures for the previous financial year are provided.
 There are no significant departures from accounting standards other than that outlined specifically below.

-The accounting concepts of "materiality" and "going concern" have been considered in the application of accounting policies.
+The accounting concepts of materiality and going concern have been considered in the application of accounting policies.
 In this regard the materiality concept means that information is included where the information is of such significance as to justify its inclusion.
 The accounts have been prepared on a going concern basis.
 The going concern concept assumes that the Charities will not significantly curtail the scale of their operations.
+This is not affected by the charitable status of the Funds, as the activities that benefit the inhabitants of the three burghs will continue.

 The accounts have been prepared under the historic cost convention, other than changes resulting from the revaluation of certain categories of assets.
-The following accounting policies used in its preparation have been reviewed following the introduction of Financial Reporting Standard 18 "Accounting Policies" (FRS18).
+The following accounting policies reported have been reviewed following the introduction of Financial Reporting Standard 18: Accounting Policies (FRS18).